 NCHAR Function Example 2

-In this example, We are going to use the SQL Server NCHAR function inside the WHILE LOOP.
+In this example, we will use the SQL Server NCHAR function inside the WHILE LOOP.

-I suggest you refer to the UNICODE, SUBSTRING, and WHILE LOOP articles in SQL Server.
+I suggest you refer to the UNICODE, SUBSTRING, and WHILE LOOP articles in SQL Server to understand the below code.

 DECLARE @i INT, @string1 NCHAR(16) -- Initialize the variables.
 SET @i = 1 SET @string1 = 'TùtÓrïål GãtÊwáy' WHILE @i <= LEN(@string1) BEGIN SELECT SUBSTRING(@string1, @i, 1) AS [NChar Value], UNICODE(SUBSTRING(@string1, @i, 1)) AS [UNICODE Result], NCHAR(UNICODE(SUBSTRING(@string1, @i, 1))) AS [NCHAR Result] SET @i = @i + 1 END